2i2c-org/2i2c-org.github.io/content/_index.md

       subtitle:
       text: |

         We serve **over 80 communities across the globe** with **over 7000 active users** that are dedicated to creating and sharing knowledge.
-This includes **educational communities** that share knowledge within a community, **research communities** that create advances at the frontier of knowledge, and **applied knowledge communities** that use advances in knowledge to serve the public.

         <style>
           #who-logos {